zarr-developers/governance/GOVERNANCE.md

 then admission to the SC by consensus.
 During that time deadlocked votes of the SC will be postponed until the new member has joined and another vote can be held.

-The zarr steering council may be contacted at `zarr-steering-council@googlegroups.com`.
+The Zarr steering council may be contacted at `zarr-steering-council@googlegroups.com`.
 Or via the [@zarr-developers/steering-council](https://github.com/orgs/zarr-developers/teams/steering-council) GitHub team.

 # Decision Making Process